 On the other hand, if many of your investors do use their co-sale rights, you can expect a dramatic change.
 A new investor with a majority can throw ample weight around.
 That weight keeps going up if he or she gets even more shares from co-sales.
 If the investor gets most of your company's shares, that investor can replace all the directors, partners, managers, and other executives as much as he or she wants.
 Still, this is only a worst-case scenario.

 Co-sale rights normally aren't a big deal, but they will come up if you start a company and look for investors.
 If you need to help with your co sale rights or other parts of equity financing, you can post your legal need on UpCounsel.
-The lawyers you can meet on our site include graduates of Harvard and Yale Law, and they've helped major companies such as Twilio, Google, and Stripe.
+The lawyers you can meet on our site include graduates of Harvard and Yale Law, and they've helped major companies such as Airbnb, Google, and Menlo Ventures.